 The bathroom had enough space to store our toiletries and hair appliances (hair dryer available), plus a decent sized glass-enclosed shower with Freyja® premium toiletries.

-#4 About Those Unforgettable Dinners
+4. Unforgettable Dinners

 Viking sets the bar high for culinary standards.
 Each dinner was truly magnificent.
 A few sample menu items were Smoked Trout, French Onion Soup, and Tomato and Buffalo Mozzarella for starters, and Norwegian Salmon and Lump Crab Gratin and Chateaubriand for main courses.